 To make a Tootsie Pop cocktail, add 1 ounce of fruit-flavored vodka to this recipe.
 Tootsie Pops come in five flavors.
 Chocolate, Cherry, Orange, Grape and Raspberry.

 - Chocolate: Add 1 ounce of creme de cacao to add more chocolate flavor to your Tootsie Roll cocktail.

-- Cherry: Add 1 ounce of cherry liqeuer, such as Luxardo, to make a cherry Tootsie Pop drink.
+- Cherry: Add 1 ounce of cherry syrup or cherry liqeuer, such as Luxardo, to make a cherry Tootsie Pop drink.
 You can also add 1 ounce of juice from a jar of cocktail cherries or Maraschino cherries.

 - Orange: For an orange Tootsie Pop cocktail, add 1 ounce of triple sec or a top-shelf orange liqueur like Grand Marnier or Cointreau.

 - Grape: Use 1 ounce of grape schnapps, such as De Kuyper, or grape liqueur, such as Dr. McGillicuddy’s brand, to make your cocktail taste like a grape Tootsie Pop.

 - Raspberry: Add 1 ounce of raspberry simple syrup or raspberry liqueur, such as Chambord, to make this a raspberry Tootsie Pop cocktail!

 Or have fun with other fruity spirits you might have on hand.

 Tootsie Roll Cocktails are so easy to make, they’re perfect for serving at a Halloween party.